NipunShrivats/React_Tutorials/react_part_8(tanstack-query)/README.md

 # Polling

 1. In React Query, polling refers to the technique of fetching data from an API at regulr intervals to keep the UI up-to-date with the latest information.
-2. This is especially useful for scenarios where data changes frequently and you want to display real-time updates without requiring the user to manually refresh the page.
+2. This is especially useful for scenarios where data changes frequently and you want to display real-time updates without requiring the user to manually refresh the page. eg:- stock apps

-### "refetchInterval" option:
+### "refetchInterval" option

-The simplest way to enable polling is to pass the "refetchInterval" option to the "useQuery" hook.
+1. The simplest way to enable polling is to pass the "refetchInterval" option to the "useQuery" hook.
-This option specifies the interval (in ms)
+2. This option specifies the interval (in ms) at which react Query will fetch data automatically.

+### "refetchIntervalInBackground" option